STRIDE-QA: Visual Question Answering Dataset for Spatiotemporal Reasoning in Urban Driving Scenes: The STRIDE-QA Bench

 Each dynamic scenario is described below:

-\textbf{Oncoming Pass:} The target agent approaches from the opposite direction and passes the ego-vehicle.
+\textbf{Oncoming Pass:} The target agent approaches from the opposite direction and passes the ego vehicle.
 This scenario frequently involves OOV events.

-\textbf{Maintain State:} The target agent and the ego-vehicle travel in roughly the same direction and at a similar speed, maintaining a relatively constant spatial relationship.
+\textbf{Maintain State:} The target agent and the ego vehicle travel in roughly the same direction and at a similar speed, maintaining a relatively constant spatial relationship.

-\textbf{Overtake:} The ego-vehicle overtakes the target agent within the 3-second future horizon.
+\textbf{Overtake:} The ego vehicle overtakes the target agent within the 3-second future horizon.
 This also frequently involves OOV events.

-\textbf{Path Divergence:} The trajectories of the target agent and the ego-vehicle diverge at an intersection, such as when one vehicle turns while the other continues straight.
+\textbf{Path Divergence:} The trajectories of the target agent and the ego vehicle diverge at an intersection, such as when one vehicle turns while the other continues straight.
 This frequently involves OOV events.

-\textbf{Pulling Away From Ego:} The target agent, traveling ahead of the ego-vehicle, accelerates and increases the separation distance.
+\textbf{Pulling Away From Ego:} The target agent, traveling ahead of the ego vehicle, accelerates and increases the separation distance.

 \textbf{Minor Relations:} A category that aggregates less frequent or ambiguous scenarios that cannot be cleanly categorized above, such as incomplete overtakes, passing pedestrians, or distant crossing.